greg-raven/Uncommon-Sense/_posts/2009-11-20-truth-and-fiction.md

 tag: 'Mark Twain'
 ---

-It’s no wonder that truth is stranger than fiction.
+It's no wonder that truth is stranger than fiction.
 Fiction has to make sense.